 At the National Riding Stables, our mission is to provide you – our customer – with a once-in-a-lifetime experience.
 But the second part of our mission is to provide loving care for our horses.
 One of the most difficult parts of our job is matching riders to horses, in both weight and relative horse-back experience, to ensure that we can accomplish both parts of our mission.
 To help us do that, and to ensure your safety, we have adopted the following weight policy.

-• We have an absolute weight limit of 210 pounds.
+• We have a weight limit of 210 pounds.

 • When making your reservations for a horseback riding tour, we will ask you the weights of each rider in your party, both children and adults.
 We do this not only to ensure that no one in your party weighs more than 210, but to better match up riders to horses.

 • Any customer who appears to approach the weight limit of 210 pounds will be weighed on a calibrated physician’s scale.
 In addition, any customer who appears to weigh 10-20 pounds more than the weight reported when you made your reservation will be weighed.

 • Anyone weighing more than 210 pounds will not be allowed to ride.
 In addition, anyone who weighs 10-20 (or more) more than the weight reported when the reservation was made may not be able to ride on horseback if we do not have another horse available to carry the actual weight, or if another horse cannot be tacked up in time for an on-time departure.